 ODU accepts most credit cards (American Express, Visa, MasterCard & Discover).
 For non-credit offerings, credit cards can only be accepted online through our registration system, MonarchCE.
 Once payment is successfully completed, you will receive payment verification and a registration confirmation by email.

-Checks are accepted when payment is made by mail through the School of Continuing Education.
+Checks are accepted when payment is made by mail through Continuing Education.

 The GI Bill may be used for the Career Switcher program, only.
 ODU systems require that the tuition be paid upfront and reimbursed through the Veterans Administration to the individual.
 There is also MyCAA.
 ODU is honored to offer MyCAA (Military Spouse Career Advancement Accounts) as one of its many programs.
 MyCAA is a workforce development program that provides up to $4,000 of tuition assistance to eligible military spouses over 2 years to pursue an associates degree program, licenses or credentials.
-Click here to go to MyCAA.
+Find MyCAA information.

 The Workforce Innovation and Opportunity Act (WIOA) is a United States public law intended to bring about increased coordination among federal workforce development and related programs.

 If you would like to investigate the private loan option to assist in funding your education, the process is very easy.
-Please click on the 'OPTIONS' button below to see our list of frequently used private loan lenders.
-Please review the directions provided below; once you click the 'OPTIONS' button, you will be taken to another website.
+See our list of frequently used private loan lenders (please note, you will be taken to another website).